bharathwajv/saas-boilerplate-react/README.md

-Create a boiler plate app which can be used by any application
+Create a boilerplate app which can be used by any application

 Action plan :